tymyrddin/blue-dfir/source/docs/challenges/policy.md

 Answer: `Z:\Setups`

-**What is the execution date and time of CHROMESETUP.EXE in MM/DD/YYYY HH:MM?**
+**What is the execution date and time of CHROME-SETUP.EXE in MM/DD/YYYY HH:MM?**

 Answer: `11/25/2021 03:33`